-Chicken Bone Broth is simple to make at home and the best part is that you can use leftover things you may normally throw away.
+Crock Pot Chicken Bone Broth is simple to make at home.
+It’s a great way to use leftover bones you may normally throw away along with vegetable scraps.
 Bone broth has gained lots of popularity over the last few years and for good reason.

 You will also need celery, carrots, onion, apple cider vinegar, water and salt.
 That’s it!
 To give my chicken bone broth a little more flavor I decided to add fresh rosemary.
 If you aren’t a fan of rosemary you can skip it or add any other fresh herbs that you love!